-Kailua Kona has a number of beautiful trails and parks that captivate even the most experienced hiker.
+Kailua Kona Homes are near a number of beautiful trails and parks that captivate even the most experienced hiker.
 Aside from its ancient culture, relaxing beaches, and volcanic appeal, Hawaii is also one of the best places to hike.
 Enjoy spectacular views of the sunrise or sunset along some of the Island’s most scenic trails.

 Photo courtesy of Makalawena Beach